Section Heading Background Image

 Information on COVID-19 Booster Shots from the Adult Down Syndrome Center

-The physicians of the Adult Down Syndrome Center recommend that individuals with Down syndrome ages 12 years and older who do not have a contraindication follow the recommendations of the CDC and stay up to date with their COVID-19 vaccinations by getting at least one updated Pfizer or Moderna (bivalent) booster.
+The physicians at the Adult Down Syndrome Center recommend that individuals with Down syndrome ages 12 years and older who do not have a contraindication follow the recommendations of the CDC opens in new window and stay up to date with their COVID-19 vaccinations by getting at least one updated Pfizer, Moderna, or Novavax vaccine.

-We are discussing the CDC guidance and the additional factors described above with individuals with Down syndrome who come to our clinic.
-As with most of the information we share in our Resource Library, the decision may vary from one person to the next, and we recommend that individuals with Down syndrome and their families discuss the vaccine with their healthcare provider.
+As with most of the information we share in our Resource Library, we recommend that individuals with Down syndrome and their families discuss the vaccine and their circumstances with their health care provider.

 Find More Resources